 - Two- or four-year colleges

 - Professional schools

-If you have a high school diploma or a General Equivalency Diploma (GED), or you have completed high school in a home school setting approved under state law, and meet any of the following requirements, you are eligible to complete the FAFSA:
+You're eligible to complete the FAFSA if you have a high school diploma or a General Equivalency Diploma (GED), or you've completed high school in a home school setting approved under state law, and meet any of the following requirements:

-- A person with refugee status, victim of human trafficking and who has been granted political asylum.
+- a person with refugee status or victim of human trafficking who has been granted asylum.

 Those with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.